Inglourious Basterds (2009) is the sixth film by Quentin Tarantino. It is told in five chapters:

 The German soldier who refuses to put German lives at risk, even though he technically isn't a hero (he's got medals for bravery though).
 Aldo Raine lampshades his heroic sacrifice for his country when calling Donowitz to execute him.

-Hitler's Time Travel Exemption Act: While no time travel was involved, the cardinal rule-Don't kill Adolf Hitler-is broken.
+Hitler's Time Travel Exemption Act: While no time travel was involved, the cardinal "Don't kill Adolf Hitler" rule is broken.
 The movie finished before any consequences were shown, though.
-However, Cracked.com has a theory which is based on the common belief that all of Tarantino's movies are in the same universe: the absolute brutality that led to the death of Hitler and the top Nazis, and more than likely the end of the war, led to a more violent future where murder and the like aren't seen as quite as big of taboos as in real life, leading to Gorn-fests like Pulp Fiction and Reservoir Dogs.
+However, Cracked.com has a theory which is based on a rumor that's floating around saying that all of Tarantino's movies are in the same universe: the absolute brutality that led to the death of Hitler and the top Nazis, and more than likely the end of the war, led to a more violent future where murder and the like aren't seen as quite as big of taboos as in real life, leading to Gorn-fests like Pulp Fiction and Reservoir Dogs.
 Additionally, everybody in that universe talks about pop culture all the time ("Like a virgin", "Kung Fu",etc.).It stops being odd when you realize that Hitler was killed in a theatre by its owner and the father of somebody who is going to be a movie producer.
 Talking about pop culture in Tarantino's universe is Serious Business.

 Humans AreBasterds.
 Even Marcel, the nearest thing to a straightforwardly good person in the movie, is an Anti-Hero of type IV.
 Discounting the peasant families in the first chapter, or course.